neonailol/nnl.rocks/content/notes/2018-03-04-kotlin-preconditions.md

 Now see how we can apply kotlin [preconditions](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/util/Preconditions.kt) to this code.

-First, lets see what tools we have in kotlin standard library:
+First, let's see what tools we have in kotlin standard library:

 - [require(value)](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html): Throws an `IllegalArgumentException` if the value is false
 - [requireNotNull(value)](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require-not-null.html): Throws an `IllegalArgumentException` if the value is null.
 Otherwise returns the not null value.